Donny-C-1/amalajeun-web-service/README.md

 This project is licensed under a [Proprietary License](LICENSE.md).

-> **Note:** AmalaJeun is a proprietary application.
+> **Note:** AmalaJẹun is a proprietary application.
 Usage and distribution are subject to the terms specified in the license.